How to avoid fraud - FAQs

 The check then goes to the Federal Reserve.
 They send it to the other person’s financial institution to see if the money is available.
 The other institution will then pull the money out of that account.
 If the check is fraudulent, they say, “Nope!
 No good,” and return the check back to the Federal Reserve.

 The Federal Reserve returns the “bounced” check to Numerica.
-This means that those funds you thought you had will no longer be there, and you may be liable for a returned check fee.
+This means funds you thought you had will no longer be there.
+You may be liable for a returned check fee.
 This process typically takes anywhere from two days to two weeks.

 Receiving an ACH (direct deposit or payment) doesn’t mean you are in the clear either.
 ACH transactions could be potentially be returned as fraudulent up to 60 days after they’re received.
 You could owe money if it has been spent.